pmreis/TeslaImprovementBacklog/README.md

 - [ ] Make calendar scroll faster on Intel processors.
 - [ ] The "keep" option on climate controls should keep the current settings, not change it to auto.
 - [ ] Vision based sentry mode only activates with human figures nearby (including paintings).
 This excludes small crashes from other vehicles with a Tesla.
 Sentry should activate also when other cars drive too close.
-- [ ] Considering the amount of bugs introduced in Tesla App and Tesla's Vehicle software during 2025 alone, the suspicion lies on saboteurs inside Tesla's software team.
-They must be identified and fired from Tesla.
 - [X] Tesla App on Android crashes after a few Supercharger selections on the map. **Solved on Tesla App for Android v4.55.5-4193**
 - [X] Tesla App on iOS keeps the slider on a loop of expansion and retraction after selecting a Supercharger on the map: https://youtube.com/shorts/uzcJ6kH-qio **Solved on Tesla App for iOS v4.55.5-4193**
 - [ ] The voice command to play a specific music when issued in Portuguese, now tries to call someone.
 This worked flawlessly before 2025.38.X.